How to Prevent Septic System Backflow and Flooding

 Inspect and Pump Your Septic System Regularly

 Inspection and pumping of the septic tank are essential to ensure that the tank is working effectively and that obstructions aren't that could affect the working of the septic system.
-Experts say you should inspect and pump your system at least every
+Experts say you should inspect and pump your system at least every three years.

 Depending on your household size, the size of the septic tank, the amount of wastewater generated from the house, and the volume of the solids, you might want to inspect the system more often.
 A professional might recommend an annual inspection if your septic system has electricity float switches or mechanical pumps.